w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 ## Is JAM related to Polkadot?

 Yes, JAM is a potential candidate for evolving the Polkadot Relay Chain.
-The key change is that parachains are no longer enshrined; anyone can permissionlessly run their service.
-One service will be, for example, the current parachain functionality.
+The key change is that parachains are no longer enshrined on the Relay Chain and will be running on top of a service that is compatible with parachain protocol.
+One service will be, for example, the current parachains service.
+Anyone can permissionlessly add a service to the JAM Chain by specifying the entry points Refine, Accumulate and onTransfer.

 ## How would the Relay Chain change with JAM?

 JAM would be a successor to the Relay Chain, with a more straightforward and flexible architecture.
 Only the consensus functionality would be kept, while the rest, such as security, governance, etc., would run on system-level services.
 The current Relay Chain will run on multiple cores in the new JAM architecture, guaranteeing full compatibility.

 ## In the new architecture, what does the tech stack look like?

 From the point of view of parachains, the tech stack doesn’t look that much different.
 They will continue to get validated by the validators, etc. JAM will offer the possibility of running smart contracts on the same level as parachains.
 This means a potential service can be written that enables people to run Solidity-based smart contracts directly on top of JAM without running on any parachain.
 The other more future-oriented development will be CorePlay.
 CorePlay will be an actor-based framework.
 The idea is to support long-running tasks/actors on top of JAM.
 Long-running here means that programs will continue running intermittently (can pause and resume).
 This provides quite a lot of simplifications for the developer when writing contracts.
 Ultimately, it should be much simpler to write a program that can run on top of a (decentralized) blockchain than it is now.

 ## How can developers get involved with JAM?